The thing was actually radioactive. The set had real uranium ore, and three radiation sources. (Then again, bananas are radioactive, too.)

-While there were no reports of anyone blowing up a house with one of the sets, unsurprisingly, these atomic kits were yanked from store shelves before too long.
-Here’s what they were like.
+While there were no reports of anyone blowing up something with one of the expensive sets, unsurprisingly, the at-home atomic kits were removed from store shelves before too long.

 Gilbert U-238 Atomic Energy Lab (c1950-1954)